brandnpatterson/hello-webpack/README.md

 ## Commands

 Start the dev server

 ```
 npm start
 ```

-Optimize files for to production
+Build files for to production

 ```
-npm run prod
+npm run build
 ```

-Optimize files and deploy to [surge.sh](https://surge.sh/)
+Build files and deploy to [surge.sh](https://surge.sh/)

 ```
 npm run deploy
 ```

 This is used with the other commands to remove build files

 ```
 npm run clean
 ```